tkr22777/teaching-kg-574/04_devices.md

 - Wi‑Fi gear: Wi‑Fi router, WAP, RAP
 - Where each device sits in a simple home/office network and what it does

 ## NIC (Network Interface Card)
+ - Lets a device join a network and reach the Internet.
-- The network port of a device; has a hardware address (MAC) and sends/receives network traffic.
+ - The device’s network port with a unique MAC identity that sends and receives traffic.
+ - Serves one device, whereas switches/routers connect many devices or networks.
+ - Available as wired Ethernet or Wi‑Fi; many devices (e.g., laptops) have both.
-- Tip: To always assign `192.168.10.50` to MAC `AA:BB:CC:DD:EE:FF`, use a router DHCP reservation or set a static IP.
+ - To keep its IP from changing, pin the IP in your router settings or use a static IP.

 ## Hub vs Switch

 ### Hub (old/repeater)
-- Copies anything it hears to all ports.
-Simple, noisy, not used today.
+- Sends every message to all ports, so everyone shares bandwidth and can collide.
+- Exists from early networks for simplicity; replaced by switches that send only where needed.
+- Avoid in modern setups; use only for quick tests or legacy gear.

 ```mermaid
 graph TD